ares466/aws-notes/dr/DISASTER_RECOVERY.md

 `VPC Endpoints` exist within a single AZ and are therefore subject to AZ failures.
 You can deploy multiple VPCEs for regional high availability.

 ![DR - Networking](../static/images/dr_networkinglocal.png)

+`Route53` is a global service - Route53 entry points can survive multiple regional failures.
+Route53 Health Checks can be used to globally distribute traffic for global high availability.